UMKC Counseling Center

 In her free time,

-Dr. Pierce loves reading, cooking, crafting, and watching football.
+Dr. Pierce loves reading, cooking, crafting, and watching baseball and football.